manuelvicnt/MathCoroutinesFlow/README.md

 true when creating a Flow.
 In a Flow, you don't specify the dispatcher because it will be executed in the consumer's dispatcher by default.
 In case you want to modify it, you have the [`flowOn`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/flow-on.html) operator.

 - Channels should be an implementation detail in your app.
-Even if you need to create a because producer and consumer have different lifetimes, NEVER expose a Channel, expose a Flow instead.
+Even if you need to create one because producer and consumer have different lifetimes, NEVER expose a Channel, expose a Flow instead.
 You can use the [`asFlow()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/as-flow.html) operator.

 ## Flow and Channels in the app